AbrarJoo/linux-journey/README.md

 ## Workflow

-1. Notes are written and organized in Notion
+1. Notes are written and organize
 2. Exported as Markdown files
 3. Added to a local Git repository
-4. Committed and pushed to GitHub using GitHub Desktop
+4. Committed and pushed to GitHub using Git terminal

 ---